I snapped a picture of my surroundings and sent it to him, so somebody would know where I was.

 “What day is it?”
 I looked at the calendar.
 “No. It’s Tuesday, right?
 I work today.”

 I watched her prep her fix.
 I loved watching her beautiful, delicate hands do this.
 Her skilled fingers, the neat flick of her wrist – raised prepping a dope fix to an art form.

-Debby added a small amount of water to the dope; the right amount to make it the perfect consistency.
+She added a small amount of water to the dope, making it the perfect consistency.
 She held a lighter to the bottom of the spoon, cooking the mixture to the optimum temperature.
 She always got it right – hot enough to burn off some of the cut in the dope – but never so hot that it damaged the heroin.

 She twisted the cotton off the end of a Q- tip into a tic-tac sized ball.
 She dropped the tiny puff into the heroin and it swelled up like a sponge.
 She pushed the tip of the syringe into the center of the cotton, which filtered out impurities.

 Slowly, she retracted the plunger until all of the heroin was sucked in.

 Using her index and middle fingers she gently slapped a vein right above the crook of her elbow.
 She never had to pull back the plunger, like most junkies did, to draw blood up the syringe and make sure she was in a vein.